-- 6. Access - a.
+- b.
+The material's manufacturer shall provide the University with a 20 year unlimited labor and material guarantee similar to that offered by Schuller in its "Signature Series, No Dollar Limit, (NDL) Watertite Roofing System". - 6.
+Access - a.
 Provide access to all roof levels by means of penthouse doors, access ladders, or roof hatch.
 Provide inorganic walking pads from roof access to all roof mounted equipment. - C. Slate Roofing System - 1.
-Slate shall be 1/4 inch thick Buckingham, Vermont, Evergreen or equal and shall conform to physical requirements of grade S, classifications. - Winter/Guard or equal shall be installed on hips, ridges, rakes, roof penetrations, eaves, and low pitched roof slopes (between 2/12 and 4/12). - 3.
+Slate shall be 1/4 inch thick Buckingham, Vermont, Evergreen or equal and shall conform to physical requirements of grade S_1 classifications. - Winter/Guard or equal shall be installed on hips, ridges, rakes, roof penetrations, eaves, and low pitched roof slopes (between 2/12 and 4/12). - 3.
 Install snow guards on all "A" frame substrate roofing systems to protect entrances and gutters. - 4.
 Guarantee